hashicorp/nomad-guides/application-deployment/redis/README.md

 # Steps
 In this example we will walk through some simple CLI commands for deploying and managing Nomad jobs.
-First, go through `redis.nomad` in depth and take to time review all the available job configuration options.
+First, go through `redis.nomad` in depth to review all the available job configuration options.
 Note: `redis.nomad` can be created by using the `nomad init` command.
 More information here: https://www.nomadproject.io/intro/getting-started/jobs.html

 ## Step 0: Review redis.nomad (example.nomad)
 Read about all the Nomad job config options: